Estimated reading time: 16 minutes

-We had such an amazing student from Spain the first time that we went on to host 7 other students before our son was born.
+We had such a fantastic student from Spain the first time that we went on to host seven other students before our son was born.

-What I hope to convey today in this post is how important host families in Canada are and the benefits of becoming a homestay host family.
+I hope to convey in this post how essential host families in Canada are and the benefits of becoming a homestay host family.

-Although we started the experience for extra cash to add income to our monthly budget it ended up being far more than just financial gains for us.
+Although we started the experience for extra cash to add income to our monthly budget, it was far more than just financial gains for us.

-In total we earned over $6000 cash from becoming a host family which turned into SO much more as you will read below.
+As you will read below, we earned over $6000 cash from becoming a host family, which turned into much more.

-Homestay around the world programs are a great way to get your child involved with different cultures which allows them to immerse themselves into new experiences.
+Homestay around the world programs is a great way to get your child involved with different cultures, which allows them to immerse themselves in new experiences.

-It begins as a home stay home and ends with a home sweet home and I only say this because out of the 8 international homestay students we hosted in our home almost all wanted to stay.
+It begins as a homestay home and ends with a home sweet home, and I only say this because out of the eight international homestay students we hosted, almost all wanted to stay.

 Moving to Canada from the UK

-I’m a small village boy with few close friends and when I landed in Canada at Toronto Pearson Airport back in 2005 I was overwhelmed with joy and curiosity about life outside the arrival doors.
+I’m a small village boy with few close friends, and when I landed in Canada at Toronto Pearson Airport in 2005, I was overwhelmed with joy and curiosity about life outside the arrival doors.

-Living with a homestay family is the best way for these international students to get a taste of Canadian life sort of what I did while I was dating my wife.
+Living with a homestay family is the best way for these international students to get a taste of Canadian life, sort of what I did while dating my wife.

-There was a point where I stayed in Canada for 4 months so I could have a look around, learn to drive on Canadian roads and to understand the culture.
+There was a point where I stayed in Canada for four months to look around, learn to drive on Canadian roads, and understand the culture.